-NOTE 1: This policy is provided by HPLMN to guide the DualSteer Device when to trigger the Secondary SUPI to perform the registration.
+NOTE 1: This policy is provided by HPLMN to guide the DualSteer Device when to trigger the Second SUPI to perform the registration.
 PLMN/RAT selection is per existing mechanism.
 The policy does not have any impact on PLMN/RAT selection.

 Policy for DualSteer traffic steering: